NightCat10759/FileUpload/README.md

 # FileUpload
   FileUpload made by perl & javascript , purpose to practice practical perl and jquery ajax used.

-  FileUpload is a app to managed txt file with certain format contents. execute CRUD function to search or change the contents of the information in the database.
+  FileUpload is a web app to managed txt file with certain format contents. execute CRUD function to search or change the contents of the information in the database.

 ## Content-List